logan2611/holo-overlay/README.md

 # Holo-Overlay

+### ⚠️ Warning: This repo is not ready for production use.
+It has several issues which make it impractical to use at this time.

 A small collection of systemd services and scripts to enable installing packages on SteamOS 3.x

 Holo-Overlay persists through updates without the use of RAUC, allowing you to install it alongside other modifications that utilize it to persist.
 (See [#2](https://github.com/logan2611/holo-overlay/issues/2))